hillaliy/homebridge-midea-air/README.md

 To set specific per-device values, you need to add deviceId that can find in:

 1. Homebridge console log.
-2. Home app in the devices object.
+2. HomeKit app, device settings, info.

 ### Temperature Display Units

-This Plugin support Celsius & Fahrenheit (Default Temperature Unit is Celsius).
+This Plugin support Celsius & Fahrenheit (Default is Celsius).
-Display Units can set in HomeKit device settings.
+Display Units can set in HomeKit app, device settings.

 ### Supported Swing Mode